 , the configuration tool bits (GUI) for each probe are loaded (fetched) from the probe package (on the local archive) to the workstation and stored in C:\Program Files\Nimsoft\util

 on the local workstation.

 .
-Each time you ask for the configuration tool (double-click on the probe), the Manager
+Each time you ask for the configuration tool (double-click on the probe), the Infrastructure Manager

-compares the version of the tool on your local workstation with the version in the local archive and will fetch a new version from the probe package if necessary.
+compares the version of the tool on your local workstation with the version in the Primary Hub's local archive and it will fetch a new version from the existing, local probe package if necessary.

-Check the contents of the directory.
+Check the contents of the archive directory.
 Is there a copy of the tool there?
 Can the logged-in user write into that directory?
-Do they have Full control?
+Do they have Full Control?

 In the Infrastructure Manager

-, try doing a SHIFT-double-click on the running cdm probe.
+, try doing a SHIFT-double-click on the probe.
 This forces the Infrastructure Manager

-to re-fetch the GUI tool regardless of whether there is a copy on the local workstation or not.
-You should very briefly see a "fetching user interface for cdm..." message box.
+to re-fetch the GUI tool from scratch, regardless of whether there is a copy on the local workstation or not.
+You should very briefly see a "fetching user interface for <probe_name>..." message box.